Holy Family Diocesan High School

 The founding Principal at HF was Father John Rowan, and was later followed by Father James P. Kelly.
 The teachers were lay teachers, sisters from Ursuline order of nuns, and sisters from The Sisters of Joseph, whose mother home was located in Brentwood, Long Island.
 The top floor of the four floor building was a convent where the Ursulines lived on one side and the Sisters of St Joseph lived on the other.

 The school had a unique design.
 It was always planned as a co-ed school.
 But originally the plan called for girls classes to be given on the north side of the building and boys classes to be on the south side.
 Boys and girls were to be taught separately from each other.
-Thus the school had 2 biology labs next to each other, 2 chem labs, 2 language labs. etc. The school had an architectural design with double doors that separated the boys side from the girls side.
+Thus the school had two biology labs next to each other, two chemistry labs, two language labs, etc. The school had an architectural design with double doors that separated the boys' side from the girls' side.
 The cafeteria had south and north entrances. the Library had south and north entrances.
 The gym had a north side and a south side slit for boys and girls.
 The chapel had a south and north entrance.

 But the plan for separating boys and girls never was enacted.
 From the day the school opened in September 1966, boys and girls shared classrooms, labs, the library and pretty much everything else.